|

 cleaner!"

 'George' may actually have been around for quite some time, as legend has it that it is the ghost of a Roman soldier who paces the pub.
 We may ask why he should eternally revisit this particular spot?
-Chester was, of course, a fortress town filled once with such men, but the site of the George & Dragon is outside the Decumana, or North Gate and was utilised as a burial ground.
-As the practical Romans, not wishing to waste space with the fortress, always laid their dead to rest outside the defensive walls, this upper part of Parkgate Road would once have been lined with elaborate memorials to depated citizens and servicemen.
+Chester was, of course, a fortress town filled once with such men, but the site of the George & Dragon is outside the Porta Decumana, or North Gate and was utilised as a burial ground.
+As the practical Romans, not wishing to waste space within the fortress, always laid their dead to rest outside the defensive walls, this upper part of Parkgate Road would once have been lined with elaborate memorials to depated citizens and servicemen.

 Our particular Roman soldier is said to have fallen in love with a beautiful Welsh girl.
 While he should have been on sentry duty at the Decumana Gate, he was in the habit of slipping off beyond the walls to meet his love.
 This young lady was not what she seemed however, and one night, while she kept the sentry occupied, a raiding party led by her brothers gained entry into the garrison, massacring many of its complement of soldiers who were sleeping in their beds.